 The answer is pretty simple.
 It is about your preferences and the purpose of your project.
-I am so sorry for disappointing you by not providing the solid answer… but it is really up to your preference.
+I am so sorry for disappointing you by not providing a solid answer… but it is really up to your preference.
 However, to help you to find the best Sashiko thread, here is a Sashiko Story.

-- Understanding the purpose of Sashiko.
+Understanding the purpose of Sashiko.

 The main (and original) purpose of Sashiko is a bit different from the other types of hand-stitching.
-It is to make the fabric stronger and during instead of patching or connecting two fabrics so-called patchworking or tailoring.
+It is to make the fabric stronger and instead of patching or connecting two fabrics so-called patchworking or tailoring.

 Let’s say, in order to make a dress, we need a tightly twisted thread, which tends to be firm and thin.
-A sewing machine also use this kind of tight and thin thread to make good sewing stitches.
+A sewing machine also uses this kind of tight and thin thread to make good sewing stitches.
 For that, We do not want the thread to be frayed or loosen at all when a person wears the dress.
 Also, when the thread is old and weak enough, it should be easy to be cut off for the repair.

 The main purpose of Sashiko thread, instead, is to be the part of the fabric, yet not completely frayed over time.
-Therefore, the Sashiko thread has the unique twist to keep the stitches beautiful (not frayed) yet soft enough to merge into the fabric over time.
+Therefore, the Sashiko thread has a unique twist to keep the stitches beautiful (not frayed) yet soft enough to merge into the fabric over time.

 A good Sashiko pieces, including some of the nice Boro pieces, has the pattern as if they are not “stitched”.
 It is the beauty of Sashiko thread to alter itself to be the part of the fabric.